 - Is the platform able to store customer data, history and feedback like team interactions, survey results and tickets logged?

 - Does the software provide analytics and metrics on customer success scores and account history?

 - Are automation tools for accomplishing repetitive tasks included so CSMs can focus directly on client needs?

 - How powerful are its predictive metrics for analyzing customer growth potential based on interactions, payments, products used and inquiries?

 - Does this product offer exceptional scalability?

 CSMs are also vital to communicating client needs to other teams within their own organization.
-There is no better source for meaningful business insights than the clients who interact with products and services on a daily basis and possess a first-hand user experience.
+There is no better source for meaningful business insights than the clients who interact with products and services on a daily basis and possess first-hand user experience.
 By establishing comfortable, authentic relationships with clients, CSMs are able to receive quick and actionable feedback and communicate it to leadership, development, sales, and marketing, leading to better customer experiences at scale.

 Above all, customer service managers are advocates for their clients, helping them reach their goals and desired outcomes.